ccheng91/Chen_etal_2018/README.md

 # Chen_etal_2018
 Codes and data for Bayesian RN model and multi-species occupancy model with random effects

-Based on work from: Chen, Cheng, Rui‐Chang Quan, Guanghong Cao, Hongpei Yang, A. Cole Burton, Michael Meitner, and Jedediah F. Brodie.
-"Effects of law enforcement and community outreach on mammal diversity in a biodiversity hotspot."
-Conservation Biology (2018).
+Based on work from: Chen, C., Quan, R.C., Cao, G., Yang, H., Burton, A.C., Meitner, M. and Brodie, J.F., 2019.
+Effects of law enforcement and community outreach on mammal diversity in a biodiversity hotspot.
+Conservation Biology, 33(3), pp.612-622.

 corresponding author Cheng Chen (chengchen0613@gmail.com)